 Over the course of 4 weeks in either June or July, we will teach you the basics of rowing.
 Having completed Learn to Row, a natural followup would be to participate in Adult Recreational Rowing.

 Rowers have to carry their share of a rowing shell.
 This can involve lifting a weight of up to 50 lbs.

 There is a low probability of the rowing shell flipping.
 Rowers preferably know how to swim.
 At the very least, rowers should be comfortable enough with deep water that they won't panic and will be able to hold on to the shell until they are assisted by the coach.

 The Learn to Row program is conducted over 5 weeks.
 You can choose either the weeks of April 24, 2023 through May 26, 2023 or you can choose the weeks of June 5, 2023 through July 7, 2023.
 Each week you will attend 2 evening sessions.

 You can choose to take the program on Mondays & Wednesdays from 6:30 - 8:30 PM.
 Alternatively, you can take the program on Tuesdays & Thursdays from 6:00 - 8:00 PM.

 Each session is 2 hours long and includes time to set up, launch, land, clean and put away the shells.

 It is your responsibility to attend the scheduled sessions.
 Please do not sign up if you have vacation or will otherwise be away during the sessions, as it will compromise the learning experience for other group members.
 If you choose not to attend a session, we are not obligated to reschedule the session, but we will try to accommodate sickness and other events out of your control.
 If the session is cancelled due to weather or by the rowing club, we will do our best to reschedule.

 If the above schedule does not work for you, you might consider taking private lessons instead.
 It costs slightly more, but you get personalized attention and lessons can be scheduled at your convenience subject to coach availability.

-The Learn to Row program costs $300.
-The price includes taxes and Rowing Canada fees.
+The Learn to Row program costs $370.
+The price includes an equipment levy, taxes and Rowing Canada fees.